 So let’s begin with my favourite night in a château.
 Château de Chissay (first photo) is located near Chenonceau and was built in the 1500s for the chancellor of France.
 When I stayed there with a friend we got “bumped” up to a better room with a sitting room and fireplace as a bike tour had come through.
 We had an amazing dinner with local ingredients and wines.
 That is one of the pleasures of staying at a place like this, the meals are usually fabulous.

-I honestly cannot remember how much we paid as it was so long ago; however, on their website, the room rate starts at 130 Euros.
+I honestly cannot remember how much we paid; however, on their website, the room rate starts at 100 Euros.

 Other Wonderful Châteaux To Spend The Night

 This 18th century château (in Montbazon, 15 km from Tours) was purchased by perfume magnate Francois Coty who renovated it and it is now a 5 star hotel.
 I was fortunate to “drop in” many years ago (in the shoulder season) and was able to secure a room.
 While I was not dressed as formally as I would have liked, I was treated very well when I had dinner in their formal dining room.

 - 1/2 bottle of Muscadet Sevre et Maine